1998 Marlboro 500 Presented by Toyota

 The 1998 Marlboro 500 Presented by Toyota was the nineteenth and final time of the 1998 CART FedEx Championship Series season.
 The race was held 1 November 1998, and was the 2nd running of the Marlboro 500 at California Speedway.
 It was won by Jimmy Vasser who passed Greg Moore at a final lap restart of a long race, which took well over 3 hours and also had many retirements.
-This marks the final Champ Car race for the 3-Time Champion Bobby Rahal.
+This marks the final Champ Car race for the 3-Time Champion Bobby Rahal and also marked the final career podium for the two-time champion Alex Zanardi.